Article

 Like the Hellenistic monarchs of the East, Caligula, contrary to all republican traditions, deified himself during his lifetime as the embodiment of the god Jupiter.
 For comparison, Caesar or Augustus were deified only after death, but not during their lifetime.

-In 39 – 40 AD, the princeps dedicated himself to organizing campaigns against the Germans beyond the Rhine, trying to repeat his father's successes.
+In 39-40 AD, the princeps dedicated himself to organizing campaigns against the Germans beyond the Rhine, trying to repeat his father's successes.
 Although the scale of the campaigns was modest, they indeed achieved local successes.
 Caligula also planned a full-scale invasion of Britain but abandoned it due to the unstable situation within the empire.

-On January 24, 41 AD, the emperor was leaving the theater, where the Palatine Games were taking place, with his fourth wife Caesonia and his only legitimate child, 11-month-old Julia Drusilla, named after his beloved deceased sister.
+On January 24, 41 AD, the emperor was leaving the theater, where the Palatine Games were then taking place, with his fourth wife Caesonia and his only legitimate child, 11-month-old Julia Drusilla, named after his beloved deceased sister.
 The conspirators attacked and killed all three.

 Take the test on this topic